 - 1. Assumes adoption of proposed budget - 2.
 FY 24-25 General Fund balance would meet minimum level while being below policy goal - 3.
 The General Fund would run out of fund balance in FY 26-27, or within three years.
-Major reductions would be required, and there would be no funding available for preserving our assets, although the City Council can adjust funding priorities.
+Major reductions would be required, and there would be no funding available for preserving our assets. - 4.
+No significant additional funding toward \$1.4 million needed to improve streets